 Kazakhstan is a very safe country, with crime rates much lower than European countries.

-However, regardless of where you go, I always recommend being properly covered with the right travel insurance.
-World Nomads is the one I use, as it provides unlimited medical coverage, so I never need to worry about anything.
+However, regardless of where you go, you must be properly covered with the right travel insurance.
+World Nomads is the one I always recommend.
+Why?

 Recommended books for visiting in Kazakhstan